 Science Diet Adult Advanced Fitness Dry Food Recipe Review:

-The first ingredient in this Science Diet Adult Advanced Fitness Dry Food formula is chicken which, as promised, is a source of high-quality protein.
+The first ingredient in this Adult Advanced Fitness Dry Food formula is chicken which, as promised, is a source of high-quality protein.
 What you need to know about fresh chicken, however, is that it may contain up to 80% moisture by volume.
 When the whole dog food product is cooked to a moisture level of 10% (as per the guaranteed analysis), the actual volume of protein that the fresh chicken contributes could be much lower.
 You will notice that chicken meal also appears on the ingredients list.
 Chicken meal has already been cooked to remove moisture so it is a highly concentrated source of protein, but it appears so low on the ingredients list that it may not provide much protein in comparison to the carbohydrates listed before it.

 After the chicken comes whole grain wheat, cracked pearled barley, whole grain sorghum, whole grain corn, and corn gluten meal.
 Do not let the words “whole grain” fool you here – corn and wheat ingredients are not considered quality ingredients for dog food.
 In fact, these ingredients have a high risk for triggering food allergies or sensitivities in your dog – they also offer very limited nutritional value.
 Cracked pearled barley is a quality carbohydrate and a good source of dietary fiber, though it does contain gluten.
 Whole grain sorghum is gluten-free and a decent source of carbohydrate.
-Supplementary carbohydrates in this Science Diet Adult Advanced Fitness Dry Food formula include dried beet pulp and flaxseed.
+Supplementary carbohydrates in this Adult Advanced Fitness Dry Food formula include dried beet pulp and flaxseed.
 Beet pulp provides dietary fiber and, to some degree, helpful prebiotics, but it is sometimes considered a questionable ingredient.

-The remaining ingredients in this Science Diet Adult Advanced Fitness Dry Food formula consist primarily of fats, flavorings, supplements, and fresh fruits and vegetables.
+The remaining ingredients in this Adult Advanced Fitness Dry Food formula consist primarily of fats, flavorings, supplements, and fresh fruits and vegetables.
 The fresh fruits and vegetables like apples and broccoli provide some supplementary fiber as well as natural sources for key nutrients, but they are at the end of the list so they are probably not present in very large quantities.
 The main source of fat in this recipe is pork fat which, as a named animal fat, is a decent ingredient.
 Soybean oil and flaxseed are plant-based fats which help to balance the omega fatty acid content of the recipe but they are less biologically valuable than animal fats.
 The vitamin and mineral supplements help to balance the nutritional content of this recipe, though it would be better to see some chelated minerals used.

 Overall, this Science Diet Adult Advanced Fitness Dry Food formula has a guaranteed analysis as follows: